bytesapart/resume/README.md

 ### Additional Featuresets to implement
-i.
-Replicate fonts.
-At this time uses Lato or OpenSans. ii.
-Replicate some grey colouring in Dates.
+- Replicate fonts.
+At this time uses Lato or OpenSans.
+- Replicate some grey colouring in Dates.